Rik Mayall: 2000s

 In 2000, Mayall voiced around half of the characters for the PlayStation and Windows PC video game Hogs of War.
 Also that year, Mayall appeared in the video production of Jesus Christ Superstar as King Herod.
 He joked in the "making of" documentary, which was included on the DVD release, that "the real reason why millions of people want to come and see this is because I'm in it!
 Me and Jesus!"
-In 2001, Mayall acted as Lt Daniel Blaney in the episode "The White Knight Stratagem" from the series "Murder Rooms: The Mysteries of the Real Sherlock Holmes."
+In 2001, Mayall acted as Lt Daniel Blaney in the episode "The White Knight Stratagem" from the series Murder Rooms: The Mysteries of the Real Sherlock Holmes.
 In 2002, Mayall teamed up with Marks and Gran once more when he starred as Professor Adonis Cnut in the ITV sitcom, Believe Nothing.
 However, the sitcom failed to repeat the success of The New Statesman and lasted for only one series.

+Mayall was originally cast as Peeves the Poltergeist in the first film adaptation of the Harry Potter book series, Harry Potter and the Philosopher's Stone.
+He had filmed his part for the role, but would be cut in post-production due to director Chris Columbus and producer David Heyman being unsatisfied with the character's design.
+Columbus later called his decision to exclude Mayall "one of [his] biggest regrets" and campaigned for Warner Bros. to release a director's cut that would include Mayall's performance during the movie's twentieth anniversary in 2021.
+Mayall was not made aware of his cut until the film premiere.
+Mayall, when interviewed about the movie following its release, mentioned how, during filming, the children in the cast were unable to suppress their giggles when he was filming and would frequently corpse.
+He'd derisively call it a "crap film."

 Following 2003's Bottom: Live tour, Bottom 5: Weapons Grade Y-Fronts, Mayall stated that he and Edmondson would return with another tour.

 In 2004 Mayall had a starring cameo role playing the record boss in the video short "ABBA: Our Last Video Ever".